alekdavis/PlexBackup/GETTING STARTED.md

 ### Pick backup folder

-By default, the script will create a backup folder in the same directory from which the script is running, and with few exceptions, it is not the best idea.
-In most cases, you should save backed up data on an external drive, such as a [NAS](https://en.wikipedia.org/wiki/Network-attached_storage) share or an external USB hard drive.
+By default, the script will create a backup folder in the same directory from which the script is running.
+Make sure you are not backing up Plxx app date to the same drive where Plex keeps them (you should save backed up data on a separate local drive, if your computer has more than one, an external drive, such as a [NAS](https://en.wikipedia.org/wiki/Network-attached_storage) share, or an external USB hard drive).
 Make sure that the backup drive has enough space.

 ### Update config file settings